node-migrator-bot/fire-i18n/README.md

 If you have a program in the following path `./MyApp.priest.json` i18n will try load all the `i18n.json` files from `./i18n/`.

-## Implement i18n resources in a custom module
+## Implementing i18n resources in a custom module

 Implementing i18n resources in a module works the same way than applications, except for a simple call you have to make in your main script: